nimitha-patakamuri/Crop-Yield-Prediction/README.md

 ### Dataset

-The dataset used for this assignment is provided in an Excel file (`21BCE9274.xlsx`).
+The dataset used for this assignment is provided in an Excel file.
 The dataset contains features related to crop yield, and the target variable is the actual crop yield (`Yeild (Q/acre)`).

 ### Code